Describe state management in ASP.NET.State management is a technique to manage a state of an object on different request.

 - Cookies are not secure.

 - Cookies can store small amount of data.

 What is Session object?
 Describe in detail.

 HTTP is a stateless protocol; it can't hold the user information on web page.
-If user inserts some information, and move to the next page, that data will be lost and user would not able to retrieve the information.
+If the user inserts some information, and move to the next page, that data will be lost and user would not be able to retrieve the information.
 For accessing that information we have to store information.
 Session provides that facility to store information on server memory.
 It can support any type of object to store.
-For every user Session data store separately means session is user specific.Storing the data in Session object.
+For every user, Session data stores separately which means session is user specific.Storing the data in Session object.

 Session [“message”] = “Hello World!”;Retrieving the data from Session object.

 What are the Advantages and Disadvantages of Session?Following are the basic advantages and disadvantages of using session.